 5. Bipolar disorder

 Bipolar disorder is typically classified as a major depressive disorder but there’s such a high correlation between bipolar and substance use disorders that it deserves special mention.
 Of people with bipolar disorder, about 56 percent developed a substance use disorder at some point. [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2851027/] And bipolar isn’t as rare as most people believe.
 About 2.6 percent of Americans will develop bipolar disorder and about 83 percent of those cases are severe. [https://www.nami.org/learn-more/mental-health-conditions/bipolar-disorder] What’s more, bipolar is one of the most commonly misdiagnosed conditions, often mistaken for depression, and it presents special challenges for addiction treatment, especially during manic episodes.

 Burning Tree Ranch specializes in treating chronic relapse in people with chemical dependency.
 We provide long-term support through residential and extended care programs that help our clients break their old patterns of addiction and learn new skills to support a healthier life.
-Our Dallas residential treatment program is focused on providing premium substance use treatment at an affordable cost.
+Our Dallas dual diagnosis treatment center is focused on providing premium substance use treatment at an affordable cost.
 Contact us today for more information.